------------------------------------------------------------------------------------

 Title: Isometric deformations of pseudoholomorphic curves in S6.

-A fundamental problem in the theory of isometric immersions is the study of rigidity and deformability of a given isometric immersion.
+Abstract: A fundamental problem in the theory of isometric immersions is the study of rigidity and deformability of a given isometric immersion.
 We provide important properties of the moduli space of all noncongruent minimal surfaces in the n-sphere that are locally isometric to a pseudoholomorphic curve g in the nearly Kähler 6-sphere.

 Slides: [PDF]